NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 Note - please go to backend, and run the backend code first before running the frontend for the app to connect to the database properly, thank you

+## Steps to run/build app

+## Steps to run backend/server code
+To run the backend code successfully, please make sure docker desktop link - https://www.docker.com/products/docker-desktop/ is avaiable in your computer docker is installed link - https://docs.docker.com/desktop/install/windows-install/.

+Once, this is done please do to backend directory and run docker compose up -d

+Now in the backend directory, please run python server.py

+The backend code sould be up and running

 # Distribution of work

 Group members